kylejones200/psis_4700_applied_ai/webslides/weekdetail_Edge-and-Private-Models.md

 ## Private Models

-Deployed inside a company's environment or VPC.
+Deployed inside a company's environment or VPC
-No data leaves the organization.
+No data leaves the organization
 Used for sensitive domains like finance, health, or defense

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.